paulasilvatech/Mainframe-AI-Modernization/docs/01-introduction/04-implementation-roadmap.md

-# Implementation Roadmap for Azure AI Foundry
+# 🛣️ Implementation Roadmap for Mainframe Modernization

-This document provides a comprehensive implementation roadmap for Azure AI Foundry with IBM z/OS mainframe environments.
+This document provides a comprehensive implementation roadmap for Azure AI Foundry with various mainframe environments (IBM z/OS, Unisys ClearPath, Bull GCOS, NEC ACOS).
 It outlines the step-by-step process, technical considerations, and best practices for a successful implementation.

 ## Implementation Phases